Policy design in experiments with unknown interference: Proofs for the extensions

-\subsubsection{Proof of Theorem \ref{thm:rate3b}}
+\subsection{Proof of Theorem \ref{thm:rate3b}}

-The proof mimics the proof of Theorem \ref{thm:rate3}.
+The proof mimics the proof of Theorem \ref{thm:rate2b}.

 Consider Lemma \ref{thm:regret2} where we choose $\delta = 1/n$.
 Note that we can directly apply Lemma \ref{thm:regret2} also to the gradient estimated with Algorithm \ref{alg:adaptive2}, since, by the circular-cross fitting argument, each parameter $\check{\beta}_k^w$ is estimated using sequentially pairs of different clusters as in Algorithm \ref{alg:adaptive2}.
-The rest of the proof follows verbatim from the one of Theorem \ref{thm:rate3} and omitted for brevity.
+The rest of the proof follows verbatim from the one of Theorem \ref{thm:rate2b}.